tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 But he just sat there.

 I stared at him, heart pounding, my breath coming sharp.
-Normally, animals slump before the injection is even finished.
+They usually pass away before the syringe  is even empty.
 Their bodies relax, their eyes go distant, the tension of life slipping from them like a sigh.

-Mutt didn’t slump.

-His body stayed rigid, his breath steady.
+Mutt’s body stayed rigid, his breath steady.
 The drug should have shut him down immediately, but his muscles held, his head remained lifted, eyes locked onto mine.

 A chill crawled up my spine.

+*This dog should be dead.*

 Then the hallway lights flickered.